Guojyjy/CoTV/README.md

     - ***CoTVMixedCustomEnv*** for mixed-autonomy traffic.
     - ***CoTVAllCustomEnv*** is the implementation of *CoTV* *.
     - ***CoTVNOCoorCustomEnv*** is the implementation of *I-CoTV*.

+NOTE: CoTV and M-CoTV are implemented and uploaded in another branch [M-CoTV](https://github.com/Guojyjy/CoTV/tree/M-CoTV).
+My customized DRL framework, named Coach, supports traffic control under various simulated road scenarios provided by SUMO, meanwhile, simplifying the experiment configuration required on Flow.
+CoTV can achieve the same level of traffic improvements as running on Flow.

 #### PressLight[1]